hoteia/groovy-twitter-followers/README.md

 ## Setup the account

-Set in datas/YOUR_ACCOUNT/draft_prospects.properties the Twitter accounts you want use to define follow/unfollow list<br/>
+Set the Twitter accounts you want use to define follow/unfollow list, in
+<pre>datas/YOUR_ACCOUNT/draft_prospects.properties</pre>

 The script "setup" will create
 - the "follow protected list" (peoples you want to keep in your friends list)